 Mumbai woman, raped and tortured with iron rod inside tempo in Sakinaka, dies in hospital

+Mumbai woman, raped and assaulted with iron rod, dies in hospital; Uddhav Thackeray promises fast-track trial

 One accused has been arrested for the gruesome crime.
 According to reports, she succumbed after a 33-hour-long battle in the hospital